ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 This will expose the ASCOM Alpaca Simulation API and Blazer web UI on http://localhost:80, or even simpler, localhost on any browser of your choice.

+Discovery is available on the host machine when running Docker.

 ## Roadmap
 Some future updates, not in order